rawb1t/Validator/README.md

 $captcha = Validator\Value::post( 'captcha' )->validate(['number', function( $val ) use ( $captcha_result ) { return $val == $captcha_result; }]);
 $bio = Validator\Value::post( 'bio' );
 ```
+Hint: Setting the second parameter of the validate() function _true_ an exception will be thrown if an input is invalid.

 How to check what's valid and what's not?
 ```PHP